PhilippeMarcMeyer/Learning-React/README.md

 They are listeners that give us hooks to perform some actions

+For instance componentDidMount() tells us the component is ready and that it is time to fetch some date for instance

 shouldComponentUpdate(nextProps, nextState) is very important

 in a component you can check if it should be rendered depending on state changes